emard/ulx3s-misc/examples/eth/rmii/proj/README.md

             inet 192.168.18.254  netmask 255.255.255.0  broadcast 192.168.18.255
             ether 00:11:22:33:44:55  txqueuelen 1000  (Ethernet)
             ...

-If no traffic, green LED should be OFF and yellow &#x1f7e7; LED ON.

 Start pinging any non-existing address on the same LAN as configured PC IP.
 Ping will generate ARP requests at each attempt and you should see green